ABugNamedBeetle/WebCommander/readme.md

 - only basic text are being sent sent from server to client 🤣.

-- JSON support in both `client` and `server` is still in developent, like a 🔥.
+- JSON support in both `client` and `server` is still in development, like a 🔥.

 - security for now is not my major concern for now 🤔.